tofuutils/tenv/README.md

 String (Default: false)

-If set to true gotofuenv detection of needed version will skip local check and verify compatibiliy on remote list.
+If set to true gotofuenv detection of needed version will skip local check and verify compatibility on remote list.

 `tenv` subcommands `detect` and `use` support a `--force-remote`, `-f` flag version.